 One of the conclusions that came from this discussion was that if we really targeting a reading age of 6 then it would be better to avoid using text as the medium, and use video or animations instead.
 Unfortunately, there were various reasons this wasn’t going to be possible.

-We also agreed reading age of 6 would probably be damaging to comprehensibility and usability – by making the experience of reading too unpleasant.
+We also agreed reading age of 6 would probably be damaging to comprehensibility and usability in terms of websites – by making the experience of reading too unpleasant.

 Instead, we decided it would be sensible to shift away from the readability score alone.
 Comprehensibility was also essential, and if the site wasn’t usable, the site just wouldn’t get used.
 We agreed that slightly more complex language could be used, but the client team could – and should – also focus on other ways to make sure it feels really easy for readers too.